NativeScript/nativescript-cli/docs/man_pages/project/testing/run-android.md

 * Verify that you have added the following Android SDK directories to the `PATH` environment variable:
     * `platform-tools`
     * `tools`
-* Before running your app in the Genymotion emulator, verify that your system meets the following requirements.
-    * Verify that you have installed Genymotion.
-	* On Windows and Linux systems, verify that you have added the Genymotion installation directory to the `PATH` environment variable.
-	* On OS X systems, verify that you have added the following paths to the `PATH` environment variable.
-        * For Genymotion earlier than 2.6:
-            * `/Applications/Genymotion.app/Contents/MacOS/`
-            * `/Applications/Genymotion Shell.app/Contents/MacOS/`
-        * For Genymotion 2.6:
-            * `/Applications/Genymotion.app/Contents/MacOS/player.app/Contents/MacOS`
-            * `/Applications/Genymotion Shell.app/Contents/MacOS/`

 ### Command Limitations